The Italian Misconception

 On the downside, I was unable to find any form of bread products in restaurants as far as appetizer bread baskets and sandwiches served commonly in cafes.
 As a result, I chose to refrain from eating bread before a meal and to look for cereals that were gluten free naturally.

-There are many gluten free cereal options available in restaurants and they usually offer grain dishes that are made from corn or rice.
+There are many gluten free Italian recipes available in restaurants and they usually offer grain dishes that are made from corn or rice.

 Commonly found gluten free grains in restaurants: